pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - Karma is slower because is testing using a real browser so the unit test are certainly working as expected in a real browser.

 In the context of a large application with a lot of tests we need a quick tool so Jest seem adapted, the html rendering will then be tested with e2e tests.

+In unit test there are different way of simulating a function or an object : Spy, Mock...
+The difference is that in mock, you are creating a complete mock or fake object while in spy, there is the real object and you just spying or stubbing specific methods of it.
+While in spy objects, of course, since it is a real method, when you are not stubbing the method, then it will call the real method behavior.
+When stubbing you can create a dynamic responsive and return a different response depending on the call.

+A stub is also a dummy class providing some more specific, prepared or pre-recorded, replayed results to certain requests under test. ...
+A spy is kind of a hybrid between real object and stub, i.e. it is basically the real object with some (not all) methods shadowed by stub methods

 ### STRATEGY